 SPORTSMANSHIP – Display good sportsmanship at all times.

-KINDNESS - Display care and kindness to other members and employees at all times
+KINDNESS – Display care and kindness to other members and employees at all times.

 ONE CLUB – ONE MEMBERSHIP – It is about the Club and not the individual.

-BLAME IS NOT OUR GAME - We look for solutions not blame and we understand that the solution should always represent the best outcome for all members.
+BLAME IS NOT OUR GAME – We look for solutions, not blame, and we understand that the solution should always represent the best outcome for all members.

 NURTURING GROWTH – We encourage the next generation of golfers by welcoming and nurturing both juniors and beginners into the Club for the good of the game.